Business News Stock Market and Stock Market News Finance news - ExBulletin

 Business News Stock Market and Stock Market News Finance news

-While strong 2-year earnings growth prospects drive our positive outlook for the stock market, the short-term outlook is cautious and the focus may now shift much further towards specific stocks.
+The next lower targets to be watched for Nifty are around 16,500 levels in the next two weeks.
+Any withdrawal rally from here could find strong resistance around 17,200 levels, says Nagaraj Shetti of HDFC Securities.
 Which of these youngsters will score the most runs this ipl?
-Thank you for voting Product appearance profile Tarsons Almighty view profile Go Fashion View Profile kuti talk CEO, ajayastromoneyguru November 29 – 14:00 What do the stars predict? kuti talk CEO, ajayastromoneyguru November 29 – 14:00 What do the stars predict?
+Thank you for voting Product appearance profile Tarsons View Profile Almighty Ind Go Fashion View Profile kuti talk CEO, ajayastromoneyguru November 29 – 14:00 What do the stars predict? kuti talk CEO, ajayastromoneyguru November 29 – 14:00 What do the stars predict?
 No AGM / EGM available

 Trend news